caseylucas/caseylucas.com/_posts/2020-04-16-rendering-grpc-protobuf-files.md

 ---

-I have used and been very happy with [gRPC](https://grpc.io) as an inter-service communication mechanism on multiple projects however it took a few attempts to land on a protobuf rendering strategy that works well for my typical use-case: Numerous Go clients/services and TypeScript [gRPC-Web](https://github.com/grpc/grpc-web) clients being implemented by multiple developers.
+I have used and been very happy with [gRPC](https://grpc.io) as an inter-service communication mechanism on multiple projects, however it took a few attempts to land on a protobuf rendering strategy that works well for my typical use-case: Numerous Go clients/services and TypeScript [gRPC-Web](https://github.com/grpc/grpc-web) clients being implemented by multiple developers.
 In this post I'll explain what has worked well.